 If you are new to Medicare, select the most comprehensive benefit plan available within your budget in order to preserve your insurability.
 You are guaranteed issue coverage during the Initial Enrollment Period.
 The IEP is a one-time opportunity to get the Medigap plan of your choice regardless of your health conditions.
 Employees and covered spouses turning age 65 covered under a group health plan should consult their benefits plan administrator to determine their options and if they need to enroll in Part B or Part D. A “Letter of Creditable Coverage” from their employer’s group plan administrator will be needed if enrollment is postponed.
 Once enrolled in a Medigap plan, you can switch to a plan of lesser or equal value using the “birthday rule.”
 That is, apply within 30 days beginning with your birthday.
 The guaranteed issue birthday rule is another reason to obtain an alphabet plan with the richest benefits within your means.
 Visit www.medicare.gov for additional guaranteed issue rights.

 Medigap plans I represent are private contracts issued on an individual basis by insurance companies to supplement coverage provided by Medicare Parts A and B. As such, they are regulated by the states in which they are issued.
 Medicare is administered by “CMS” (Centers for Medicare and Medicaid Services), a Federal agency, and subject to government regulations, as well as political and economic forces in the healthcare services delivery industry.
 Keep this regulatory relationship in mind when we discuss Medicare Advantage plans.
-The plans presented are from: Anthem Blue Cross, and Blue Shield of California.
+The plans presented are from: Aetna, Anthem Blue Cross, Blue Shield of California, and Humana.

 The Medicare supplement products offered here are from insurance companies we contract with to provide a trusted source of supplemental coverage.
 However, to get a complete list of Medicare Advantage, Part D and other plans, visit www.medicare.gov or call 1-800-MEDICARE.